thirumalaics/2024_learning_vault/GCP/BQ.md

 ## How spark BQ connector works
 - SBQC is built on top of BQ storage API and BQ API
-- BQ Storage writ API combines streaming and batching into one API
+- BQ Storage write API combines streaming and batching into one API
 - in airflow, we can pass a list of jar paths as an argument to the operator
 	- DataprocSubmitPysparkJobOperator
 - writing dfs can be done using two methods: direct and indirect